gcfrxbots/rxbot/README.md

 Next, if you *don't* want to use Google Play Music, open **Settings.py** in any text editor, such as Notepad++.
 Change `GPM_ENABLE` to False, this will disable GPM functionality.
 Now, run the bot by opening **RUN.bat** in the bot's folder.
 If you disabled GPM, skip the next paragraph.

 The first time you run it, the bot will tell you to go to [this page](https://accounts.google.com/o/oauth2/v2/auth?scope=https%3A%2F%2Fwww.googleapis.com%2Fauth%2Fskyjam&redirect_uri=urn%3Aietf%3Awg%3Aoauth%3A2.0%3Aoob&response_type=code&client_id=228293309116.apps.googleusercontent.com&access_type=offline) to generate an oauth link.
-You need a Google Play Music subscription to use its functionality, obviously.
+You need a Google Play Music subscription to use its functionality— if you don't have one, please read the previous paragraph and skip this one.
 Log in with your Google Play Account and follow all the prompts until it gives you a code.
 Copy that code, paste it in the bot window, and press Enter.
 If you entered it correctly, the bot will tell you that your backup playlist is empty.
 Close the bot so we can fix that.

 If there are no song requests in the queue, the bot will play songs from your backup playlist.
 Since this is your first time using the bot, your backup playlist is empty.
 Open **Run_PlaylistEditor.bat**, and it will present you with four options: `1.
 Fill Playlist || 2.
 Update Playlist || 3.
 Shuffle Playlist || 4.
 View Playlist || 5.
 Clear Playlist` To add songs, type 1 and hit enter.
 The bot will then detect all playlists on your Google Play Music account (only playlists you've created, not ones you follow).
 Type the number of the playlist you wish to import and hit enter.
 Once the bot is finished importing (it should take less than a second), it will close itself, but you can re-open it and add import more playlists if you wish.
 Note that song files you've *uploaded* to your GPM account will not work, but you can add those songs to the bot via Youtube or uploaded files (more on that later).
 For now, it's time to adjust your settings.